Arvin residents may have been exposed to measles

 A person diagnosed with measles visited an Arvin fast-food restaurant July 23 and may have exposed others in the restaurant to measles.

 Measles is a highly contagious disease that spreads through the air when an infected person coughs or sneezes.
-It will stay in the air for up to one hour afterwards.
+It will stay in the air for up to one hour afterward.

 Measles symptoms can include a high fever, cough, runny nose, red eyes, and a rash that starts at the hairline and travels down the rest of the body.
 Measles can develop into pneumonia and cause life-threatening complications.